morceaudebois/bonjourr.fr/src/projects/bonjourr.md

 ### Opera

 Unfortunately, Bonjourr is not available nor usable in any way on Opera.
-According to their acceptance criteria, 'Extensions cannot replace Opera’s default start page.’ https://dev.opera.com/extensions/acceptance-criteria/
+According to their acceptance criteria, *Extensions cannot replace Opera’s default start page*. https://dev.opera.com/extensions/acceptance-criteria/